 To start things off, let's take a step back in time.
-The study of learning and behavior is an area under the field of psychology.
+The study of learning and behavior is an area in the field of psychology.
 Think back to when you took your introduction to psychology course.
 How did the text, and your professor, define psychology?
 If you cannot remember, how would you define psychology now that you have likely taken several psychology courses?
-After giving this some thought, consider the official definition of the scientific study of behavior and mental processes.
+After giving this some thought, consider the official definition - the scientific study of behavior and mental processes.
 Let's examine this definition before we go on.

 - First, psychology is scientific.
 Yes, that is correct.
 Psychology utilizes the same scientific process or method used by disciplines such as biology and chemistry.
 We will discuss this in more detail in Module 2, so please just keep this in the back of your mind for now. - Second, it is the study of behavior and mental processes.
 Psychology desires to not only understand why people engage in the behavior that they do, but also how.
-What is going on in the brain to control the movement of our arms and legs when running downfield to catch the game winning touchdown, what effects the words we choose to say when madly in love, how do we interpret an event as benign or a threat when a loud sound is heard, and what makes an individual view another group in less than favorable terms?
+What is going on in the brain to control the movement of our arms and legs when running downfield to catch the game-winning touchdown, what affects the words we choose to say when madly in love, how do we interpret an event as benign or a threat when a loud sound is heard, and what makes an individual view another group in less than favorable terms?
 These are just a few of the questions that we ask.

-So our discussion focuses on the scientific study of behavior and specifically the cognitive process of learning.
+So, our discussion focuses on the scientific study of behavior and specifically the cognitive process of learning.
 What is learning then?
 Learning is any relatively permanent change in behavior due to experience and practice.
 Fortunately, learning is only a relatively permanent change in behavior.
 Nothing is set in stone and what is learned can be unlearned.
 Consider a fear for instance.
-Maybe a young baby enjoys playing with a rat, but each time the rat is present a loud sound occurs.
-The sound is frightening for the child and after several instances of the sound and rat being paired, the child comes to expect a loud sound at the sight of the rat, and cries.
+Maybe a young child enjoys playing with a rat, but each time the rat is present a loud sound occurs.
+The sound is frightening for the child, and after several instances of the sound and rat being paired, the child comes to expect a loud sound at the sight of the rat and cries.
 What has occurred is that an association has been realized, stored in long term memory, and retrieved to working memory when a rat is in view.
-Memory plays an important role in the learning process too and is defined as the ability to retain and retrieve information.
-The memory of the loud sound has been retained and retrieved in the future when the rat is present.
+As you will come to see, this was the premise of Watson and Rayner's study with Little Albert.
+More on this later.
+Memory plays an important role in the learning process too and is defined as the ability to retain and retrieved in the future when the rat is present.
 But, memories change.
-With time, and new learning, the child can come to see rats in a positive light and replace the existing scary memory with a pleasant one.
+With time and new learning, the child can come to see rats in a positive light and replace the existing scary memory with a pleasant one.
 This will affect future interactions with white rats.
 We will discuss the complementary cognitive process of memory in Module 10.